-Using EAP Discovery Utility
+· Using the Omada Discovery Utility

-Go to https://www.tp-link.com/download/EAP-Controller.html#EAP\Discovery\Tool to download, install and launch EAP Discovery Utility on your PC.
+Go to https://support.omadanetworks.com/download/software/omada-discovery-utility/ to download, install and launch EAP Discovery Utility on your PC.
 EAP Discovery Utility can scan all EAPs in the same network segment, and find the IP address of the EAP.
 In the following figure, for example, the IP address of the EAP is 192.168.0.5.